Contents on this Page

 Highlights: Languages other than English or French

 In addition to English and French, a variety of languages are offered as "languages of study" (similar to Basic French) in schools in Manitoba.
 Some languages have been offered for many years and others, like Japanese, have recently become popular.
+In some cases, only one or a few schools offer the language.

-Languages offered* in Manitoba schools include
+Languages currently, offered* in Manitoba public or funded Independent schools include

 Within the City of Winnipeg, Spanish is the most popular language followed by Ojibwe, Filipino, Japanese and Cree.
 Spanish has been growing in popularity in Manitoba since the early 1990s.
-In the 2004-2005 school year approximately 1300 students were eligible for funding and 18 Senior Years public schools offered Spanish.
-A number of Independent (private) schools also offer Spanish and other languages (e.g. Balmoral Hall offers Japanese and Spanish).

 Japanese was first introduced in Manitoba schools in 1994 as part of Asia-Pacific studies.